Cloudxtreme/DDPS-demo/README.md

     $ vagrant up --debug 2>&1 | Tee-Object -FilePath ".\vagrant.log"

 ### Working with Vagrant Box images
 Instead of building a virtual machine from scratch, which would be a slow and tedious process, Vagrant uses a base image to quickly clone a virtual machine.
-The boxes are located in ~/.vagrant.d/boxes - but you can use `vagrant` to list, update and remove them:
+The boxes are located in ~/.vagrant.d/boxes - but you can use `$ vagrant` to list, update and remove them:

     - List all Vagrant Box images:
       $ vagrant box list